creiterer/prol16-tools/README.md

 ./prol16-as example.s
 ```

-Optionally, you can turn on verbose logging with the `-v|--verbose` flag.
+This, by default, uses the appropriate flavor for PROL16 assembly files compiled from Go source files, which is `go`.
+If the assembly file is compiled from a C source file, it is necessary to tell this the PROL16 assembler by explicitly specifying the flavor via the `-f|--flavor` option.
+For C, it's `-f c`.
+Currently supported flavors are `go` (default) and `c`.

+Optionally, you can turn on verbose logging with the `-v|--verbose` flag, which, by default, logs to the console.
 If verbose logging is enabled, it is also possible to specify a log file with the `-l|--log-file` option, which defaults to `prol16-as.log`.

 ### Disassembler -- `prol16-dis`
 The PROL16 disassembler also provides a simple command-line interface: